edap/udk-creative-coding/README.md

 Exercises:

 - Make a sketch where the value of a variable is changing continuosly and you compare this value with a fixed variable.
 Use comparison operator or logical operator to change the visual output of your sketch.
+- Make an application and draw a square.
+Change the background color when the mouse is over the square.

+Notes for the teacher:
+- Exercises "Conditional testing" at pag.
+90 of "Code as Creative Medium"

 Applications: `logicalOperators`, `comparisonOperators`, `sine-waves-loop`